marlon-sousa/TimerForNVDA/README.md

 The elapsed time of the last stopwatch execution can be checked by reviewing the settings dialog status bar or pressing NVDA+ctrl+shift+r.
 This information is reset when a new stopwatch or timer starts.

+### Modify imput gestures

+You can change default input gestures for this addon by accessing the "Timer for NVDA" section in the NVDA menu / Preferences / imput gestures dialog.

+Remember that, should you change input gestures, you will need to choose options not used by other NVDA or external addon scripts in order to avoid conflicts.

 # Contributing and translating

-If you want to contribute or translate this addon, please access the [project repository](https://github.com/marlon-sousa/TimerForNVDA) and find instructions on the contributing.md in the english documentation directory
+If you want to contribute or translate this addon, please access the [project repository](https://github.com/marlon-sousa/TimerForNVDA) and find instructions on the contributing.md in either your language or English language directory.

+## Contributors

+Special thanks to

+* Marlon Brandão de Sousa - Brazilian Portuguese translation
+* Ângelo Miguel Abrantes - Portuguese translation
+* Rémy Ruiz - French translation
+* Rémy Ruiz - Spanish translation